 Match Group (MTCH)

 About a decade ago, internet dating had gained serious momentum.
 Still, I recall at the time that this trend was a niche one.
-Yes, you could meet the love of your life online, but there was a stigma attached to the platform.
+Yes, you could meet the love of your life online, but there was a stigma attached to dating websites.
 Now, it’s almost weirder not to meet someone online.

 The shift in public opinion has put dating stocks on the rise, including Match Group (NASDAQ:MTCH).
 Since the advent of online dating, Match transitioned from merely facilitating hook-ups to forecasting them.
 How?
 The company really has a big data goldmine.
 With millions uploading their profiles, Match has a canvas with which to make accurate coupling predictions.